euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud IAM.md

 - Your an owner of a G-Suite account
 - Using Google Cloud Identity for creating an organization node.

-*Note*: Higher-level policies (resource-level) can't take away access that's granted at a lower level (organization node level).
+*Note*: Child policies cannot restrict access granted at the parent level.

 ## Cloud IAM policy